aplteam/Cider/docs/Cider-User-Guide.md

 If not empty this is expected to be a URL pointing to, say, a GitHub project.
 For information only.

-Note that Cider cooperates with the package [`APLGit2`](https://github.com/aplteam/APLGit2 title="Link to APLGit2 on GitHub") if that is available in `⎕SE`. `APLGit2` is an interface between Dyalog and Git.
-However, some of its commands will only work when the project is hosted on GitHub.
+Note that Cider cooperates with the package [`APLGit2`](https://github.com/aplteam/APLGit2 title="Link to APLGit2 on GitHub") if that is available in `⎕SE`. `APLGit2` is an interface between Dyalog and Git, although some of its commands will only work when the project is hosted on GitHub.

 Some function of `APLGit2` must know the `owner` of a project on GitHub.
-Those functions will investigate project_url`: if that points to GitHub, the own is established from its contents.
+Those functions will investigate project_url`: if that points to GitHub, the owner is established from its contents.

 ###### tests